pavponn/comonad-19/README.md

 # 🦠 Comonad-19
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/fp-ctd-itmo/hw2-pavponn/blob/master/LICENSE)

-Playable simulation of a disease oubreak.
+Playable simulation of a disease outbreak.
 It's a simplified model of a disease process based on [Outbreak](https://www.meltingasphalt.com/interactive/outbreak/) by Kevin Simpler.
 Despite the project's name, this is not an attempt to imitate the spread of COVID-19.

 The goals were to learn how to use comonads in Haskell and to build build something relevant in the light of recent months (spring 2020).